He's leaving. He really is leaving. After everything that she did for him, he really is turning his back onto us after all that had happened.

 This time she didn't even care to hide her tears.
 After all, a son who is never going to come back might as well be dead.
 Maybe it reminded her of eleven years ago, as it did me.

-I couldn't bear to hear them anymore as I retreated to the bedroom.
+I couldn't bear to hear them anymore as I retreated to the bedroom, both of my hands, on my ears desperately trying to block out the gnawing sounds of despair.
 As I closed the door behind me, I could still hear the muffled sound of my mother's sobs.
-I slid against the door, sat down on the ground, and put my hands to my ears, trying not to hear them, but I knew they wouldn't stop.
-They were going to stay for all eternity.
+I slid against the door, sat down on the ground, trying not to hear them, but I knew they wouldn't stop.
+They were going to stay in my head for all eternity.

 I just wanted to disappear forever.